Welcome to the UCO Labyrinths – our labyrinths are places for interdisciplinary reflection and creativity on Central’s campus.

 - Many disciplines on campus utilize the labyrinth as a space for creativity including outdoor dance performances, creative writing, team building, professional development and group problem solving (Discipline Knowledge and Leadership).

-- The labyrinth is always available for a pause from a hectic day, to reduce stress, and to provide calm.
+- The outdoor labyrinth is always available for a pause from a hectic day, to reduce stress, and to provide calm.
 It is also a nice walk; 1/3 mile from the entrance to the center and back (Health and Wellness).

 For more information about the labyrinth, including ideas for how to use the labyrinth in your classes or department, you can contact any of the following trained labyrinth facilitators.